 Yes, uncooked gnocchi can be frozen.
 To use, cook the frozen gnocchi in boiling water without defrosting them.
 Already cooked gnocchi can also be frozen, then let the frozen gnocchi thaw slightly at room temperature before reheating in the oven for 20 minutes with a little drizzle of olive oil and a little extra cheese.

 Gnocchi alla Sorrentina Recipe

-Finally, sprinkle with grated Parmigiano-Reggiano.
+Finally, sprinkle the gnocchi alla Sorrentina with grated Parmesan cheese.

-Bake in a preheated oven at 200 °F for about 10-15 minutes, until the Parmigiano turns golden and the mozzarella is melted.
+Bake in a preheated oven at 390°F | 200 °C for 10-15 minutes, until the Parmesan cheese turns golden and the mozzarella is melted.